Read a few articles on SEO and you will almost certainly come across the phrase “build quality links”.

 Ouch! (ok, maybe you should worry)

-Whether manual or algorithmic, a Google penalty will lead to a significant drop in your organic traffic (bad news), and in some cases could lead to you being completely de-indexed (mega bad news).
+Whether manual or algorithmic, a Google penalty will lead to a significant drop in your organic traffic.
+In extreme cases your site could be completely de-indexed.

 Now let’s take a look at specific types of link building that can get you into trouble.